pushpinder107/scrabble/README.md

 # scrabble

-We have two classes, Tile and Rack.
+We have three classes -  Tile, Rack and MainClass.

-The letter combination in the rack is converted to a count-String.
+The letter combination in the rack is converted to a count-String. (i.e) ABCDAAA -> 411100000000000000000000000000

 The Sowpods txt file is searched word by word, to check whether the word is possible to generate from the letters in the rack.